Bed-Wetting - Cause

 increased risk for wetting the bed if one or both parents has a history of

 are not caused by any medical condition.
 But

 that occurs after a period of staying dry, is more likely to be related to a

 medical condition.
 Examples of physical causes include a kidney or bladder

 infection (urinary tract infection) or birth defects that affect

 stress, such as may result from the birth of a brother

-or sister, can also be a factor in triggering bed-wetting.
+or sister, can also be something that triggers bed-wetting.